0xMH/ansible-Radarr/README.md

 # Ansible-Radarr

 An Ansible role the that deploys latest version of Radarr on most major linux Distributions.
+It's an **independent** fork from cmacrae.sonarr.

 ## Requirements